Corona (footballer)

 Miguel Ángel García Pérez-Roldán (born 12 February 1981), known as Corona, is a Spanish former footballer who played as an attacking midfielder.
-He is the current director of football of Greek Super League club Panathinaikos.
+He is the current director of football of Super League Greece club Panathinaikos.

 After starting out at Real Madrid, he spent most of his career at Almería, appearing in 333 official matches and scoring 23 goals.
 He also played professionally in Australia.

 Club career

 Real Madrid and Zaragoza

 Corona was born in Talavera de la Reina, Province of Toledo.
 A product of La Liga powerhouse Real Madrid, he played for their C and B teams, the latter competing in the Segunda División B.

-Corona was signed by Real Zaragoza in January 2001, but only appeared in 33 top-division games for the Aragonese over four seasons, with loans in the Segunda División in between (one season with Polideportivo Ejido, six months with Albacete Balompié).
+Corona was signed by Real Zaragoza in January 2001, but only appeared in 33 top-division games for the Aragonese over four seasons, with loans in the Segunda División in between (one season with Polideportivo Ejido, six months with Albacete).

 Almería

-Corona was loaned again in 2006–07, now to UD Almería, being instrumental in the Andalusia side's first-ever promotion to the top flight and reuniting with his former Zaragoza teammate Fernando Soriano.
+Corona was loaned again in 2006–07, now to Almería, being instrumental in the Andalusia side's first-ever promotion to the top flight and reuniting with his former Zaragoza teammate Fernando Soriano.
 The move was made permanent for the following campaign, and both players were instrumental as the team went on to finish eighth in their maiden season in that league.

-Corona scored his first goal in the top division with a header, in a 2–1 away defeat against CA Osasuna on 9 March 2008, his only in the season.
+Corona scored his first goal in the top division with a header, in a 2–1 away defeat against Osasuna on 9 March 2008, his only in the season.
 He continued to be a regular in the subsequent years, often starting but rarely finishing a match.

 On 19 January 2011, Corona scored one of Almería's most important goals, in a 3–2 win at Deportivo de La Coruña (4–2 on aggregate), with the club reaching the semi-finals of the Copa del Rey for the first time ever.
-On 9 April, through a counter-attack, he opened the score for the last-placed team at FC Barcelona – his second goal of the season – but the hosts eventually won 3–1, and the visitors eventually suffered relegation after a four-year stay.
+On 9 April, through a counter-attack, he opened the score for the last-placed team at Barcelona – his second goal of the season – but the hosts eventually won 3–1, and the visitors eventually suffered relegation after a four-year stay.

 In the following two seasons in division two, Corona was an undisputed starter for the Rojiblancos, totalling seven goals.
 However, he was sparingly used during the first half of 2013–14's top flight, regaining his starting position in mid-March 2014 and thus becoming the third player with most appearances in the competition for the club.

 Brisbane Roar

-Corona terminated his contract with Almería on 23 September 2015, and signed for Australian A-League side Brisbane Roar FC the following week.
+Corona terminated his contract with Almería on 23 September 2015, and signed for Australian A-League side Brisbane Roar the following week.
 He left the former with competitive totals of 312 games and 23 goals, only behind José Ortiz.

 On 12 May 2016, Corona won the 'Gary Wilkins Medal' as the Roar's Player of the Year.